dave-leeper/mock-server/README.md

 an in-memory server, just pass the desired port number.

 # Config File
 The config file is how you control the operation of the server.
+Config files are JSON files that you place in the /src/config directory.
+If there are multiple config files, mock-server will merge their values together into a single config structure.
+Only logging values are not merged, the first logging config encountered is used, all others are ignored.

 ## Logging
 The mock server uses standard log4js logging.
 You configure logging